isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 1. Go installed \(if not installed yet, follow the [official instructions](https://golang.org/dl/)\).
 2. Make sure you comply with the [dual-protocol considerations](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#considerations) before you proceed.
 3. Azure Subscription.
-4. Subscription needs to be enabled for Azure NetApp Files.
-For more information, see [Register for Azure NetApp Files](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist).
+4. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
 5. Resource Group created.
 6. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, see [Guidelines for Azure NetApp Files network planning].(https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
 7. Active Directory infrastructure setup with one or more DNS servers from the AD domain (usually the Domain Controllers) available in the **same virtual network** where you're setting up Azure NetApp Files.
 If you want to setup an Active Directory test environment, please refer to [Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain) for a quick setup, then you can create the subnet delegated to Microsoft.Netapp/volumes in the vnet that is created.